Getting you where you want to go

 Parking Fees (valid for one semester)

-Fall & Spring Parking permit fees are $40 for automobiles and $25 for motocycles and mopeds.
-Students who qualify for the Board of Governors Fee Waiver will pay $20 for the automobile parking permit.
+Fall & Spring Parking permit fees are $48 for automobiles and $30 for motorcycles and mopeds.
+Students who qualify for the Board of Governors Fee Waiver will pay $25 for the automobile parking permit.
 Fines for parking citations are $40.

-Summer Parking permits are $20 for automobiles and $10 for motocycles or mopeds.
+Summer Parking permits are $25 for automobiles and $15 for motorcycles or mopeds.
 Permits can be purchased online through InSite/WebAdvisor.
-Permits are no longer available for purchase at the campus.

 Purchase Parking Permits Online